-Amendments to HKAS 1 Classification of Liabilities as Current or Non-current clarify the requirements for classifying liabilities as current or non-current, in particular the determination over whether an entity has a right to defer settlement of the liabilities for at least 12 months after the reporting period.
-Classification of a liability is unaffected by the likelihood that the entity will exercise its right to defer settlement of the liability.
-The amendments also clarify the situations that are considered a settlement of a liability.
-In 2022, the HKICPA issued the 2022 Amendments to further clarify that, among covenants of a liability arising from a loan arrangement, only those with which an entity must comply on or before the reporting date affect the classification of that liability as current or non-current.
-In addition, the 2022 Amendments require additional disclosures by an entity that classifies liabilities arising from loan arrangements as non-current when it has a right to defer settlement of those liabilities that are subject to the entity complying with future covenants within 12 months after the reporting period.
-The amendments are effective for annual periods beginning on or after 1 January 2024 and shall be applied retrospectively.
-Earlier application is permitted.
-An entity that applies the 2020 Amendments early is required to apply simultaneously the 2022 Amendments may require revision.
+The 2020 Amendments clarify the requirements for classifying liabilities as current or non-current, including what is meant by a right to defer settlement and that a right to defer must exist at the end of the reporting period.
+Classification of a liability is unaffected by the likelihood that the entity will exercise its right to defer settlement.
+The amendments also clarify that a liability can be settled in its own equity instruments, and that only if a conversion option in a convertible liability is itself accounted for as an equity instrument would the terms of a liability not impact its classification.
+The 2022 Amendments further clarify that, among covenants of a liability arising from a loan arrangement, only those with which an entity must comply on or before the reporting date affect the classification of that liability as current or non-current.
+Additional disclosures are required for non-current liabilities that are subject to the entity complying with future covenants within 12 months after the reporting period.
+The amendments shall be applied retrospectively with early application permitted.
+An entity that applies the 2020 Amendments early is required to apply simultaneously the 2022 Amendments, and vice versa.
+The Group is currently assessing the impact of the amendments and whether existing loan agreements may require revision.
 Based on a preliminary assessment, the amendments are not expected to have any significant impact on the Group's financial statements.